 Collecting appropriate compensation following a pedestrian accident is never automatic.
 Injured plaintiffs must pursue claims through a driver’s insurance company, or in a civil courtroom.
 To start a case, an injured pedestrian must open a claim with an insurance company that provides general information about the at-fault driver and the incident that led to the victim’s injuries.

 After the claim is open, a plaintiff must build a legal case against the at-fault driver.
 Building an effective case may involve obtaining a police report, providing pictures of the scene of the accident, and providing medical evidence of the injuries.
 In short, a plaintiff must provide information to the insurance company as evidence that the defendant driver was at fault.

 A claim may result in a fair settlement for damages outside of any court proceedings.
-However, an Indiana, PA pedestrian accident lawyer could help to file a lawsuit and proceed to trial, when necessary, to bring an injured pedestrian the payments that they deserve.
+However, a proactive legal professional could help to file a lawsuit and proceed to trial, when necessary, to bring an injured pedestrian the payments that they deserve.